 If there are certain keywords that are dominated by big websites (with big budgets) in the search results and you’re simply no match, rethink the strategy.
 Going after the longer keyword phrases often levels out the playing field.

 Long-tail keywords can actually drive a lot of traffic.
-Ahrefs published some interesting data on the opportunities that lie within long-tail search terms that’s worth looking at.
+Ahrefs published some interesting data on the opportunities that lie within long-tail search terms that are worth looking at.

 If you are an ecommerce site, you can add supporting articles that target long-tail keyword phrases.
 For example, if your business sells frozen yogurt dispensers, write articles about things that fro-yo shops might find helpful like how to install a frozen yogurt dispenser.

 This will have the double SEO benefit of increasing your relevance for the main keyword and potentially ranking for some long-tail phrases that will bring new traffic to your site.

 You can find other opportunities to beat the competition through keywords too.
 Say, for example, your competition has just lost rankings for a particular keyword (which you can discover with tools like Semrush’s Organic Research tool).
 You can analyze those webpages and see how you might beat them with your content.

 Another question to ask yourself: Why are they searching for or wanting that information?
 If searching for “SEO,” for example, consider related queries like “how to get traffic to your website.”

 Think about why that searcher cared enough to do the search — why did that search matter?

 To be least imperfect compared to your competition, you want to analyze the competition’s webpages and then make sure your page meets or exceeds them.
 Using the right tools, on-page optimization information is easily attainable.
 For example: